amjjd/rustrast/rustrast-08/README.md

 ---------------

-When I was around 15, I ran a demo of an upcoming game called [Into the Shadows](https://www.youtube.com/watch?v=TrPdiapzhZQ) from a cover disc and had my mid blown.
+When I was around 15, I ran a demo of an upcoming game called [Into the Shadows](https://www.youtube.com/watch?v=TrPdiapzhZQ) from a cover disc and had my mind blown.
 I decided the game engine I was writing would have real time shadows.
 Of course, that game engine was never written; the typical distractions of a teenage boy intervened.
 But still, real time shadows always seemed to be beyond the horizon of what I could do.
 I can't remember what my second edition of [Computer Graphics Principles and